chainlancer/concordia-protocol/README.md

 ```bash
 $ yarn --cwd sol npx hardhat scripts/lancer/deploy.ts --network sepolia
 ```

+then update the .env with the new contract address.

 let's assume that our content is simply, "Hello World!" and we're using a 16-byte key, "207109403456bdad4a9711d9f40aebff"